-Corporal punishment is prohibited in our school and will not be used in any circumstance.
+Corporal punishment is prohibited by law and will not be used in any circumstance at our school.

-6. Engaging with families
+7. Engaging with Families

 Horsham College values the input of parents and carers, and we will strive to support families to engage in their child's learning and build their capacity as active learners.
 We aim to be partners in learning with parents and carers in our school community.

 We work hard to create successful partnerships with parents and carers by:

-- ensuring that all parents have access to our school policies and procedures, available on our school website - providing parent volunteer opportunities so that families can contribute to school activities - involving families with homework and other curriculum-related activities - involving families in school decision making - referring families to resources and services within the community - including families in Student Support Groups, and developing individual plans for students at risk
+- Ensuring that all parents have access to our school policies and procedures, available on our school website - Providing parent volunteer opportunities so that families can contribute to school activities - Involving families with homework and other curriculum-related activities - Involving families in school decision making - Referring families to resources and services within the community - Including families in Student Support Groups, and developing individual plans for students at risk

-7. Evaluation
+8. Evaluation